+Per Share Total

+Total

-Public Offering Price
+Public Offering Price \$ \$

-Underwriting Discounts and Commissions
+Underwriting Discounts and Commissions \$ \$

-Proceeds to us (Before Expenses)
+Proceeds to us (Before Expenses) \$ \$

-Delivery of the shares of common stock is expected to be made on or about April 30, 2014.
-We have granted the underwriters an option for a period of 30 days to purchase up to an additional 1,500,000 shares of common stock from us on the same terms and conditions as set forth above, to cover over-allotments, if any.
-If the underwriter exercises the option in full, the total underwriting discounts and commissions payable by us will be \$3,565,000 and the total proceeds to us, before expenses, will be \$67,735,000.
+Delivery of the shares of common stock is expected to be made on or about , 2014.
+We have granted the underwriters an option for a period of 30 days to purchase up to an additional 15 percent of the offered amount of common stock from us on the same terms and conditions as set forth above, to cover over-allotments, if any.
+If the underwriter exercises the option in full, the total underwriting discounts and commissions payable by us will be \$ and the total proceeds to us, before expenses, will be \$.